During the COVID-19 pandemic, the Mount Sinai Adolescent Health Center remains open Monday-Saturday to serve young people, ages 10-26 years old.

 In light of the current circumstances, we are now accepting patients 10-26 years old.

 For everyone’s health and safety, all patients entering the building will be asked to wear a face mask, use hand sanitizer and undergo a symptom check.
-Please also note that we are only accepting emergency dental appointments.

 Location: 312 E. 94th Street, New York, NY 10128